jasonhemann/21SP-CS2800/syllabus.md

 ### Late / Mistaken Assignment Policy

-To universally, uniformly and preemptively account for any number of situations that arise, *I will drop every student's lowest homework assignment grade (both halves).
-I will after this drop students' lowest remaining half assignment.* This absolution for one and a half of our assignments _is_ our late/etc homework clemency.
+To universally, uniformly and preemptively account for any number of situations that arise, *I will drop every student's lowest three half-homework assignment grades.
+This is effectively one and a half homeworks.* This absolution for one and a half of our assignments _is_ our late/etc homework clemency.
 Please do consider what this does mathematically for your overall final grade.

+The final two homeworks, will both be one-part, and worth half the usual homework weight.
+Since they're worth half the usual homework weight, I'll also not count that as dropping a "half an assignment" rather than a full one, because it's worth half the others.

 I shan't accept late submissions except under the most exceptional of circumstances (family emergencies, hospitalizations, the like)---if